KISS Sorcar: A Stupidly-Simple General-Purpose and Software Engineering AI Assistant: The System Prompt

 \section{The System Prompt}

-The system prompt is a structured document that governs the agent's behavior across all tasks.
-It is not a generic instruction to ``be helpful'' but rather a precise specification of an engineering discipline.
-We describe its key sections.
+\nopagebreak The system prompt is a structured document that governs the agent's behavior across all tasks.
+It is not a generic instruction to ``be helpful'' but a specification of engineering practices.